benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 **Show gender options (if applicable), and confirm consumer's selection**

-- Use the info from the `sizingData` object (in the Builder Data) to display the available genders, making note of the respective `questionId` and `answerId` values.
+- Use the info from the `sizingData` object (in the [Build Data](/doc/commerce/customization/builder-reference.html#build-data)) to display the available genders, making note of the respective `questionId` and `answerId` values.
-- Using the `questionId` and `answerId` values for the gender selected by the consumer, call the `setSizeAnswer` method of the Builder API, like:
+- Using the `questionId` and `answerId` values for the gender selected by the consumer, call the [`setAnswer`](/doc/commerce/customization/builder-reference.html#setanswer) method of the Builder API, like:

     ```javascript
-    builderApi.setSizeAnswer('ER2teamSP19_barca:LTITEM8538:LTITEM8112','LTITEM8011','')`
+    builderApi.setAnswer('ER2teamSP19_barca:LTITEM8538:LTITEM8112','LTITEM8011','')`
     ```
     This sets `isSelected: true` in `sizingData.answers`, indicating that a particular gender was selected.